zweilove/css_splitter/README.md

 If you have more questions about how it works, look at the code or contact us.

+## Disabling IE conditional comments

+You can pass `ie_hack: false` as an option to `split_stylesheet_link_tag` if you don't want the IE conditional comments generated.
+This can be useful if you need to embed all of the split stylesheets inside an IE conditional comment.

 ## Gotchas

 #### Differences from previous versions